arjenzhou/porter/README.md

 ✅`create`
 Optional, whether create sink table by porter.

-✅`drop`
-Optional, whether drop old table by porter.

 ## Porter Web

-You can also use `porter web` as a daemon server to submitting transfer jobs.
+You can also use `porter web` as a daemon server to submitting transfer jobs for debug.

 ### Template input